 Plan Ahead.
 Disney Springs has 3 parking garages; Lime, Orange, and Grapefruit.
 The Grapefruit garage is brand new as of April 2019 and is located across the street.
 The new Grapefruit garage is only accessible from eastbound Buena Vista Drive.
 There is a covered walkway above the road to Disney Springs.
 It takes roughly two minutes to cross the walkway.
 If you are not exploring all of Disney Springs, look at a map of Disney Springs and then choose the parking garage closest to where you want to visit.

 Do Not Try to Cheat the System.
 Disney Springs does NOT have busses to Disney Parks.
 My fear is that if people try to cheat the system and go to a Disney park from Disney Springs that Disney will eventually try to charge for Disney Springs Parking.

 Arrive Early.
 I recommend that you arrive 60 minutes prior to your show time or reservation.
 On busy days, simply follow the signs to available parking, which may be located across the street—just a short walk to Disney Springs.

 Disney World Disability Parking Tips

-Disney World has a disability parking section in all of its lots.
+Disney World has a disability parking section on all of its lots.
 This section of the parking lot is primarily for those that have a state-issued Disability Hang Tag or License Plate.
-Since there is a lot of disability parking spots, you are still going to have to do some walking.
+Since there are a lot of disability parking spots, you are still going to have to do some walking.